What to Expect This Summer

 Our Shared Commitment

 We are committed to keeping your child and our staff safe at camp and we are counting on your partnership to help protect our staff, camp families and community.
 Please consider the behaviors of your family when not at camp and follow the guidelines provided by our state and local authorities this summer.
-Monitor the health of all family members and please understand any difficult decisions we may have to make regarding camp attendance.
+Monitor the health of all family members and please understand any difficult decisions we may have to make regarding camp attendance and mask-wearing.

 If your camper has attended before, they might notice that camp looks a little different this summer: we may skip a favorite activity or friends may be missing from camp.
 Please talk to your camper!
 Let them know that flexibility is key (and sometimes fun!), things will be different (and that’s ok!), and that we need their help to keep everyone safe (listening to your counselors is crucial!).
-Please also talk to your camper about wearing masks properly and physical distancing and why it’s important.
+Please also talk to your camper about wearing masks when needed and physical distancing and why it’s important.

 To reduce contact among campers and limit the sharing of spaces and equipment, our program activities have been modified.
 Camp staff continues to work hard to maintain a quality camp experience under these new circumstances.
 For example, we know we’ll be canoeing, stream scooping, and campfire cooking, but we may not be able to have a typical “lower dam day” or have all campers wading every day.
 Our 3/4th, 5/6th and 7/8th groups will be wading and issued their own individual pair of waders for the week.
 Please know that we’ll be experimenting and making changes as the summer progresses, taking input from campers and counselors along the way.

 Access to Camp

 Our administrative offices and the nature center remain closed to the public all summer.
 Public use of the playground is prohibited during camp hours.